 The School's interview training programme is a peer-assisted programme, designed to ensure that students appraise their application and interviewing skills as early as possible in their university career.

-The programme begins with the recruitment of approximately forty second, third and fourth year students, most of whom will have undertaken the programme as 'applicants' during their first year of study.
+The programme begins with the recruitment of approximately 30, third, fourth year and post graduate students, most of whom will have undertaken the programme as 'applicants' during their first & second year of study.
 These students are then trained in short-listing and interviewing techniques by professional recruiters from a number of external employers, such as IBM, Deloitte, Teach First and PwC.

 Designed to mirror many of the processes that employers utilise during the graduate recruitment cycle, subsequent stages of the programme include psychometric testing and e-tray exercises, as well as formal interviews for the students that successfully navigate the application stage.
 Feedback is offered at all stages of the programme to ensure that applicants who do not make it to interview can see why they were unsuccessful and receive advice on how to improve their skills before submitting real-world applications.